 Writing styles are strategies for managing underspecification

 An empirical study of AI context files across 466 open-source projects identified five writing styles in convention sections: descriptive, prescriptive, prohibitive, explanatory, and conditional.
-The authors frame these as stylistic variation.
-But viewed through the underspecification lens, each style is a different strategy for narrowing the space of valid interpretations an agent can select from — and the choice of style encodes how much autonomy the author wants the agent to have for that particular instruction.
+The authors treat these as stylistic variation, but viewed through the underspecification lens, each style is a distinct strategy for narrowing the interpretation space — and the choice encodes how much autonomy the author grants the agent.

 The five styles as constraint strategies

 Prescriptive — "Follow the existing code style and conventions."
-Direct imperatives that select a specific interpretation.
-This is maximal narrowing: the agent's job is compliance, not judgment.
-Best for instructions where any deviation is a bug.
+Direct imperatives that select a single interpretation.
+The agent's job is compliance, not judgment.
+Best where any deviation is a bug.

 Prohibitive — "Never commit directly to the main branch."
-Eliminates specific interpretations from the space without prescribing what to do instead.
+Eliminates specific interpretations without prescribing alternatives.
 The agent retains autonomy within the remaining space.
-Prohibitions are cheaper than prescriptions because they constrain without over-specifying — you can forbid a few bad outcomes without enumerating all acceptable ones.
+Cheaper than prescriptions: forbidding a few bad outcomes costs less than enumerating all acceptable ones.

 Descriptive — "This project uses the Linux Kernel Style Guideline."
-Documents what exists without giving instructions.
-The agent must infer the right behavior from the described state.
-This leaves the interpretation space wide but provides evidence the agent uses to select — it's implicit narrowing through context rather than explicit narrowing through directives.
+Documents what exists without directing action.
+The agent must infer correct behavior from described state — narrowing through context rather than directive.

 Explanatory — "Avoid hard-coded waits to prevent timing issues in CI environments."
-Adds a warrant after a rule.
-The explanation doesn't narrow the interpretation space for the stated rule (the agent would follow "avoid hard-coded waits" either way), but it enables generalisation: an agent that understands why can apply the principle to novel situations the author didn't anticipate.
-This trades off instruction economy against robustness — more tokens for better coverage of the interpretation space's long tail.
+Attaches a warrant to a rule.
+The warrant adds no direct constraint, but enables generalisation: an agent that understands why can extend the principle to unanticipated situations.
+More tokens for better coverage of the long tail.

 Conditional — "If you need to use reflection, use ReflectionUtils APIs."
-Encodes branching logic: different situations get different interpretations.
+Encodes branching logic: different situations, different interpretations.
 This partitions the interpretation space rather than uniformly narrowing it.
-The instruction is precise within each branch but requires the agent to correctly identify which branch applies — which is itself an interpretation act.
+Each branch is precise, but selecting which branch applies is itself an interpretation act.

 Style choice encodes autonomy allocation